 AKA Nose job Nose surgery

-Rhinoplasty, sometimes referred to as a nose job, is one of the most commonly performed facial cosmetic procedures and is chosen as a result of a patient feeling self-conscious about his or her facial appearance or profile.
+Rhinoplasty, often referred to as a nose job, is one of the most commonly performed cosmetic procedures and is chosen as a result of a patient wanting to alter their facial profile.

 The ultimate objective of a rhinoplasty is to create a size, shape and profile which is in proportion to the rest of the individual’s facial features.

-Usually the incisions made to allow reshaping are hidden inside the nose; this is referred to as a 'closed rhinoplasty'.
-Sometimes a small, inconspicuous scar running on the base of the central column of the nose (the columella) may be needed; this is known as an 'open rhinoplasty'.
-In some cases, you may require a ‘septorhinoplasty’ which is the combination of a rhinoplasty and septoplasty.
+In some cases, patients may require a ‘septorhinoplasty’ which is the combination of a rhinoplasty and septoplasty.
 A septoplasty is surgery to correct a deviated septum.

 Time off work is an individual matter, and will vary from patient to patient.
 Things to consider would be how physically demanding your job is and the type of environment you work in.
-Often a protective splint is worn for about a week after nose surgery, especially if manipulation of the nasal bones was required during surgery.
-You will be quite bruised and swollen for up to 14 days, so you may wish to keep a low profile if you are concerned about people seeing you during your recovery.
+A protective splint is worn for a week after rhinoplasty, especially if manipulation of the nasal bones was required during surgery.
+You can expect to be very bruised and swollen for up to 14 days following surgery.

 You will be fully informed about the implications of having a rhinoplasty and any possible short or long-term complications during your consultation.

 Before and after photos